How to do a competitive analysis in 5 easy steps

 These are all questions you should be asking yourself when you are checking your competitors’ profiles.
 Remember, just because they have a profile does not necessarily mean they are winning with social.

 Don't just click off the page quickly; learn what they are doing.
-What can you do better?
+See what can you do better?

 5. Identify areas for improvement